maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam16/part-1/test-3/passage-2.md

 | **extracting**          | to remove an object from somewhere, especially with difficulty                               | That means archaeologists could be **extracting** some of those artefacts...                        |
 | **retreating**          | if an area of water, snow, or land retreats, it gradually gets smaller                       | ...from **retreating** ice in years to come.                                                        |

-### **Vocabulary Learning Plan: Treasures from the Ice (4 Videos)**

-Đây là kế hoạch chi tiết đã được tối ưu hóa để học 77 từ vựng từ bài đọc, chia thành 4 phần cân đối và logic.
-Mỗi phần tương ứng với một video/buổi học, kể một chương của câu chuyện về những khám phá đáng kinh ngạc từ băng tan.

 ---

+### **Vocabulary Learning Plan: Treasures from the Ice (5 Videos)**

+This is an optimized plan to learn the vocabulary from the reading passage, divided into five balanced and logical parts.
+Each part corresponds to a video, telling a chapter of the story of the incredible discoveries emerging from the melting ice.

+---

-#### **VIDEO 1: The Melting Archives (19 words)**
+#### **VIDEO 1: The Melting Archives (16 words)**

 **Video Script Prompt**